-Aerosmith named MusiCare’s 2020 Person of the Year
+Aerosmith named MusiCares’ 2020 Person of the Year

 The group has programs that include addiction recovery, senior housing, leadership activities and more.
 The Recording Academy established it in 1989.

 Aerosmith will be honored Jan.
 24, two nights before the 62nd Annual Grammy Awards in Los Angeles.
+MusiCares will be celebrating the 30th anniversary of its gala.

 Last year’s recipient was Dolly Parton.
 Fleetwood Mac was the first group to win the award in 2018.